 The preceding paragraph highlights an important issue with regard to fractional registrations.
 While the International Registry has created a simple system that allows the registration of fractional interests in aircraft objects, the system does not limit the amount of fractional registrations which can be made with regard to an aircraft object.
 For example, a seller can register multiple sales of fractional interests in an aircraft object to multiple purchasers that exceed an undivided 100% interest in the aircraft object.
-Likewise, debtors and creditors can register international interests in aircraft objects that exceed an undivided 100% interest in the aircraft objects that exceed an undivided 100% interest in the aircraft object.
+Likewise, debtors and creditors can register international interests in aircraft objects that exceed an undivided 100% interest in the aircraft object.
 In light of this, prior to closing, interested parties must carefully review the priority search certificates to determine that all interests are correctly registered or discharged and that registrations of fractional interests do not exceed 100% of the interest in the aircraft object.